AdobeDocs/commerce-webapi/src/pages/index.md

 ---
 title: Commerce Web API
-description: Learn about using REST and GraphQL to
+description: Learn about using REST and GraphQL with Commerce APIs
 ---

 <Hero slots="image, heading, text"/>